 The longer a client stays in the program the greater the chances the client will complete the DSP.
 More than half of the clients that stay active for six months or more complete the program.
 And that rate increases to more than 60 percent for clients that stay in the program for more than two years.

-After reviewing the initial debt-relief plan (like the one included at the back of this guide) you, the client, would decide whether to retain the debt settlement company to represent you.
+After reviewing the initial debt-relief plan you, the client, would decide whether to retain the debt settlement company to represent you.
 Then, you would meet with your debt specialist to finalize a list of debts to include in the DSP, work out any remaining details, and open your escrow account.
-(The escrow account should be FDIC insured and administered by a bank or third-party service firm.
+(The escrow account should be FDIC insured and administered by a bank or third-party service firm.)
 You would have total control over the account and the freedom to withdraw your funds at any time.
 But if and when you do, the debt settlement program ends.

 Your debt settlement company should only include debts in your plan that have a high probability of being settled at a substantial discount.
 Not all creditors are equally willing to accept debt settlement offers.
 And your debt specialist should know the companies and their policies.
 The goal is to limit your exposure by having you stop payment only on debts likely to settle.
 Quite often, the amount of your monthly DSP payment will be less than the total monthly payment you were making on those same debts before starting the DSP process — leaving you with additional cash on hand.